aysucuk/holbertonschool-simple_shell/README.md

 # C - Simple Shell
 Welcome to Unified Shell, a versatile command-line interpreter designed to streamline your interaction with the operating system.
 Below, you'll find detailed information about the shell's functionalities, usage instructions, contributors, and more.

 ## General
-Unified Shell merges the essential features from various shell implementations to provide a robust and user-friendly command-line interface.
+Unified Shell merges the essential features from various shell implementations to provide a robust an user-friendly command-line interface.

 ![Shell GIF](https://miro.medium.com/v2/resize:fit:940/0*RA38PzdJipiQExCP.gif)

 ## Key Functionalities
 - **User-Friendly Prompt:** Offers a clear and welcoming prompt for user interaction.
 - **Command Execution:** Executes commands with graceful error handling.
 - **File Navigation:** Allows easy navigation through directories and file management.
 - **Process Management:** Manages processes efficiently, including script execution.
 - **Custom Commands:** Supports built-in commands like `exit` and `env` for enhanced functionality.

 ## Installation
 To install Unified Shell, follow these steps:
 1. Clone the repository: